Truth or Consequences — and Quixotic Occupy Wall Street

 There’s a burgeoning energy industry in the northwestern corner of the state, near the desert towns of Farmington and Aztec.
-Natural gas collection sites are dispersed among the desert rocks and sage brush.
+Natural gas collection sites are dispersed among desert rocks and sagebrush.
 Pickup trucks servicing the sites invariably pass you at 15 miles above the highway speed limit.
 That’s all ok though.
-The ultimate consequence of the energy work are blooming desert towns with middle class jobs and homes.
+The ultimate consequence of the energy work is blooming desert towns with middle-class jobs and homes.

 A list of all photo posts from the American County Seats series in TimManBlog can be found here.

 I’m trying to travel to all of America’s county courthouses, and each month a post about my visit to the most interesting county seats.
 It’s only a hobby — but donations are greatly appreciated to help defer my costs.